johanbove/johanbove.github.io/_posts/2015-06-09-gruntstheocketisclosederror.markdown

     $grunt serve:dist > out.log

 Guess what?
 This created the *out.log* file containing the output from the process as expected, but what happened as well?
-Wel, the grunt build command executed without any hiccup! :yay: :smile:
+Wel, the grunt build command executed without any hiccup! :relieved: :smile:

 It would still be cool to figure out what exactly is causing the socket issue.
-I will have to get to you on that at a later time since my deeper knowledge on how NPM actually works is still under development.
+I will have to return on this issue at a later time when my deeper knowledge on how NPM's inner workings tick improved.

 There were some other issues with the Windows Command Prompt.
 And for each I found a way of getting around, with big thanks to [Stackoverflow](http://stackoverflow.com/) and [Github](http://www.github.com).